 Can You Take Defensive Driving Online in Texas?

 Since the approval of online defensive driving in the mid-’90s, courses have continued to improve as the years have gone on.
-The first courses were mainly text-driven, but nowadays include a mix of video to make the task less labor-intensive.
+The first courses were mainly text-driven, but nowadays include a mix of videos to make the task less labor-intensive.
 Many online providers even have 100% video courses available.

 How Do You Check if You are Eligible for Texas Defensive Driving?